Contact Us for a Free Consultation (213) 542-0979

 If the parole board decides not to parole you, then you can never get out.
 That's where the life part comes in.
 You keep coming up for parole over and over again.

-So, second-degree murder is a 15 year to life charge and of course, any enhancements that apply could add additional time.
-An enhancement could be for use of the weapon.
-Enhancements could be for other charges other than the murder — robbery, arson, rape, burglary.
+So, second-degree murder is a 15-year to life charge, and of course, any enhancements that apply could add additional time.
+An enhancement could be for the use of the weapon.
+Enhancements could be for other charges other than murder — robbery, arson, rape, burglary.

 Reduce Charges to Voluntary Manslaughter